Udemy vs Skillshare (2026): Which Learning Platform Should You Use?

 Preview lectures available; no free full courses.

-1-month free trial — full library access.
+Free trial available (length varies by promo) — full library access.
 Standard billing applies after trial.

 Individual / Starter